kellyshreeve/final-project/README.md

   alt="Test results">
 </p>

-LightGBM GBDT achieved a lower RMSE and higher R^2 on the test set (RMSE = 1663.85, R^2 = 0.86).
-The model is likely not overfit.
-It was able to make predictions in less than one second.
+* The LighGBM Classifier, fit on SMOTE upsampled training data, achieved a lower ROC-AUC on the test set (ROC-AUC = 0.80).
+* This model is likely slightly overfit but still achieve a reasonable training score.

 ### Conclusions and Business Application